StardustXR/website/docs/stardust-protocol/server/objects/lifecycle.md

 `method` must have arguments of `(double delta, double timeToRender)`.

-`delta` gives the time in seconds between the current time and the last time the logic loop executed while `timeToRender` gives the time in ms since epoch when the current frame is expected to reach the user's eyes.
+`delta` gives the time in seconds between the current time and the last time the logic loop executed while `timeToRender` gives the time in ms since epoch when the current frame is expected to reach the user's eyes (returns 0 for now).